 Select and use a PDNS system as part of a layered defense-in-depth strategy.
-See below for some options for enterprise PDNS services.
-Other reputable PDNS services that are available and free for public use may be appropriate for personal use cases, but enterprise PDNS services that provide malicious activity alerts, enterprise dashboard views, historical logging and analysis, and other enterprise-focused features are recommended for enterprise networks.
+See below for some options for these services.
 Additionally, due to DNS being foundational to most online activity, ensure that PDNS is provided as a high availability service.